-Individuals with type 2 diabetes have normal, increased, or decreased insulin levels due to abnormal beta cell function.
-The need for exogenous insulin in type 2 diabetes is variable.
-Individuals with type 2 diabetes may be able to control their blood glucose levels with medical nutrition therapy (MNT) and exercise only, with the aid of antidiabetic medication, and/or insulin injections.
+Individuals with type 2 diabetes (T2D) have normal, increased, or decreased insulin levels due to abnormal beta cell function.
+The need for exogenous insulin in T2D is variable.
+Individuals with T2D may be able to control their blood glucose levels with medical nutrition therapy (MNT) and exercise only, with the aid of antidiabetic medication, and/or insulin injections.

-The result of type 2 diabetes is hyperglycemia, insulin resistance, and/or hyperinsulinemia.
-Like type 1 diabetes, individuals with type 2 diabetes can be diagnosed at any age but typically after the age of 30.
-The number of adolescents with type 2 diabetes is on the rise, particularly in the African American, Native American, and Hispanic population groups.
-Most importantly, type 2 diabetes can be delayed or prevented with lifestyle modifications, such as awareness of appropriate dietary intake, physical activity, and weight control.
+The result of T2D is hyperglycemia, insulin resistance, and/or hyperinsulinemia.
+Like T1D, individuals with T2D can be diagnosed at any age but typically after the age of 30.
+The number of adolescents with T2D is on the rise, particularly in the African American, Native American, and Hispanic population groups.
+Most importantly, T2D can be delayed or prevented with lifestyle modifications, such as awareness of appropriate dietary intake, physical activity, and weight control.

-Since many individuals with type 2 diabetes can be asymptomatic, it may be years before a diagnosis is uncovered.
+Insulin levels increase slowly in many individuals with T2D causing the symptoms to appear slowly and not easily noticeable.
+It may be years before a diagnosis is uncovered.
 The time difference between the initial hyperglycemia and diagnosis averages around 6.5 years, therefore, it is common for individuals to have characteristics of long-term complications prior to diagnosis.7 In addition to asking about symptoms related to hyper- or hypoglycemia, the medical history should include questions regarding indications of the long-term complications.

 Your session is about to expire.
 Do you want to continue logged in?

 WARNING!
 You did not finish creating your certificate.
 Please click CONTINUE below to return to your previous page to complete the process.
 Failure to complete ALL the steps will result in a loss of this test score, and you will not receive credit for this course.